imec-idlab/libschc/README.md

 #### Timers
 As you can see in the above examples, the library has no native support for timers and requires callback functions from the main application to schedule transmissions and to time out.
 Therefore, 2 function callbacks are required.
+The following is based on the OSS-7 platform.
 ```C
 /*
  * The timer used by the SCHC library to schedule the transmission of fragments